 When considering electric vehicles of any kind, range — or travel radius — is of chief concern.
-One important component of range is an assessment of the voltage discharge curve.
-Essentially, this is an evaluation of a battery's voltage output as the power stored in drained.
-To get at these two components of range we separate range test results into two parts: effective range and maximum range.
+One important component of the range is an assessment of the voltage discharge curve.
+Essentially, this is an evaluation of a battery's voltage output as the power stored is drained.
+To get at these two components of the range we separate range test results into two parts: effective range and maximum range.
 The effective range is how far the scooter will travel at or near its top speed whereas the maximum range is the miles traveled at any speed.

 To test for the effective and maximum range we established a level test track and ran the contending models around it at ~13 mph.
 We continued to loop the track at the designated speed until that scooter was no longer able to maintain that speed; this is the effective range.
 Testers then continued until the battery was depleted to the point that it could no longer move the scooter and rider; this is the maximum range.

-The portability analysis is primarily a measure of the folded dimensions, weight and comfort of the carrying handle when gripped.
+The portability analysis is primarily a measure of the folded dimensions, weight, and comfort of the carrying handle when gripped.
 Additionally, we looked at the ease — or difficulty — of making the conversion from riding mode to carry/ store mode.
 This included looking at safety redundancies in the steering column upright locking mechanism as well as the latch securing the steering column for carrying.